Join the fastest-growing Food community on Pinterest

 2. White Chocolate Cranberry Cookies

-White chocolate cranberry cookies are soft and fruity and sweet and they are one of the best holiday cookies because they combine tart cranberries with creamy white chocolate for a festive flavor and they are visually beautiful and easy to make for holiday baking and everyone will love them on your cookie tray.
+These cookies are soft, fruity, and sweet.
+They combine tart cranberries with creamy white chocolate for a perfectly festive flavor profile.
+Visually beautiful and easy to make, they are a colorful addition that everyone will love on your holiday cookie tray.

 Ingredients